Presttige/LANtern/README.md

 - 🔘 Wake any device with a single click
 - 🗑️ Delete devices with a confirmation popup (poka-yoke safety)
 - 🧠 Auto-start on boot using `systemd` on Linux
-- 📦 No Docker needed – runs directly on your PC
+- 📦 Run with Docker or runs directly on your PC

 ---